suterma/replayer-pwa/doc/media-handling/README.md

 ## Using the stores

 The Replayer state is stored in [various stores](../store/README.md).
-For the media handling, the Object URL's from the App store are used, and the handlers are then provided to the Audio store.
+For the media handling, the Object URL's from the App store are used, and for each playable track, a suitable media component is created.
+The resulting handlers are then provided to the Audio store.

 The following picture gives an overview of this architecture: